WesselSmit/datocms-migration-workflow/README.md

 Migrations are files that describe the changes made to the cms structure, with structure I mean all models, fields and settings, but not the actual content such as records and their values.
 The migrations can be applied in chronological order to reproduce all changes made to the cms, guaranteeing an identical cms structure everytime.

-Migrations are very powerful and can help you in many ways, but they are not without their downsides; without auto-generation is requires a lot of manual work and in order to use auto-generation you need to use the datocms-cli which exposes multiple commands you'll need to remember and understand.
+Migrations are very powerful and can help you in many ways, but they are not without their downsides; without auto-generation it requires a lot of manual work and in order to use auto-generation you need to use the datocms-cli which exposes multiple commands you'll need to remember and understand.
 That's why this library aims to simplify the auto-generation of datocms migrations for you.

 ## Setup